-The Group writes off a financial instrument when there is information indicating that the counterparty is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the counterparty has been placed under liquidation or has entered into bankruptcy proceedings.
-Financial instruments written off may still be subject to enforcement activities under the Group's recovery procedures, taking into account legal advice where appropriate.
+The Group writes off a financial asset or a lease receivable when there is information indicating that the counterparty is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the counterparty has been placed under liquidation or has entered into bankruptcy proceedings.
+Financial assets and lease receivables written off may still be subject to enforcement activities under the Group's recovery procedures, taking into account legal advice where appropriate.
 A write-off constitutes a derecognition event.
 Any subsequent recoveries are recognised in profit or loss.